wp-plugins/authy-two-factor-authentication/readme.txt

 1. Authy Two-Factor Authentication page.

 == Changelog ==

+= 2.5 =
+* Improved the remember me option in the user authentication
+* Use manage_option capability for display the plugin settings page.

 = 2.4 =
 * Use the remember me option when authenticate the user